 There are clear phenotypical and genotypical differences between the recipient and its QPS progenitors.
 The recipient cannot grow on traditional yeast media with hexose sugars as the sole source of carbon because its gene for the glycolytic enzyme triose phosphate isomerase (tpi1) is interrupted.
-A PCR technique, deposited with the Community Reference Laboratory for GM Food and Feed, is also used to differentiate between wild-types and the GM strain.
+A PCR technique is also used to differentiate between wild-types and the GM strain.
 The PCR method amplifies the recipient strain's unique configuration of the tpi1 gene with the LEU2 gene as an insertion in the middle of tpi1.

-1.7 Sensitivity, reliability and specificicity of the detection techniques
+1.7 Sensitivity, reliability and specificity of the detection techniques